LUFFE154/Cargo/README.md

 - REST API first, with a polished browser interface built on top.
 - Docker Compose-based deployment for local self-hosting.

+ ## Security

+- JWT authentication.
+- Expiring transfer codes.
+- Metadata separated from file storage.
+- No cloud dependency.
+- Local network only by default.

 ## Tech Stack

 - Python 3.13